Bloopers, Goofs, and Other Blunders

 After scratching Miss Holland in Straker's studio office, the Siamese cat is seen passing through the upstairs office door into a SHADO corridor.

 - Destruction: Apparently, the Royal Navy ship 'featured' in this episode has an identity problem - it switches between a County class destroyer and a Tiger class cruiser.
-(This is according to people who are far more knowledgable about this than I am.)
+(This is according to people who are far more knowledgeable about this than I am.)

 The ship's captain is looking through an ordinary pair of binoculars - but the camera shot of what he is allegedly seeing through the binoculars shows a squared-off image.